kloddant/db/README.md

     $db = new sql($host = "", $db_username = "", $db_password = "", $database = "");

 ##Queries
 For pretty much anything, use the query method.
-The query method has a buffer parameter, which is set to default to false.
-For simplicity, you can set $buffer = false when you expect small result sets, but to save memory for large result sets, set $buffer = true.
+The query method has a buffer parameter, which is set to default to true.
+For simplicity, you can set $buffer = true when you expect small result sets, but to save memory for large result sets, set $buffer = false.
 ###Buffered Queries
-With $buffer = false, for a SELECT statement, query returns a numeric array of associative arrays that can be accessed like $results[0]['thing'].
+With $buffer = true, for a SELECT statement, query returns a numeric array of associative arrays that can be accessed like $results[0]['thing'].

     $results = $db->query("
         SELECT *